USS Doyle C. Barnes: Construction and commissioning

 She was launched on 4 March 1944 by Consolidated Steel Corp., Ltd., at Orange, Texas, sponsored by Mrs. D. C. Barnes, widow of Ensign Barnes.
 Doyle C. Barnes was commissioned on 13 July 1944.

 History

 Doyle C. Barnes served as a school ship for officers destined for escort vessel service at Norfolk, Virginia, from 25 September to 21 October 1944, then sailed for New Guinea, arriving at Hollandia 28 November.
 She escorted convoys from Hollandia to San Pedro Bay, Leyte, patrolled in the Philippines, and took part in the assault and occupation of Borneo from 7 June to 20 July 1945.

-Following the cessation of hostilities Doyle C. Barnes remained in the Far East, providing services at Okinawa, Manila, Tsingtao, and Shanghai.
-She sailed from Tsingtao 15 April 1946, arriving at San Pedro, Los Angeles on 11 May.
+Following the cessation of hostilities Doyle C. Barnes remained in the Far East, providing services at Okinawa, Manila, Qingdao, and Shanghai.
+She sailed from Qingdao 15 April 1946, arriving at San Pedro, Los Angeles on 11 May.

 She was towed by USS ATR-66 to San Diego, California, and placed out of commission in reserve there 15 January 1947.
 She was struck from the Navy list on 1 December 1972 and was sold for scrap on 12 September 1973.